Logiqx/wsw-results/docs/ukwa/README.md

 Sailboard:

-> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 25 knots, or 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 23 knots.
+> One leg is considered valid when at least 25% of the finishing racers in the mens fleet have been recorded at least two times at 25 knots, or 50% of the finishing racers in the mens fleet have been recorded at least two times at 23 knots.

 Wingboard:

-> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 23 knots, or 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 21 knots.
+> One leg is considered valid when at least 25% of the finishing racers in the mens fleet have been recorded at least two times at 23 knots, or 50% of the finishing racers in the mens fleet have been recorded at least two times at 21 knots.

 Kiteboard:

-> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 25 knots, or 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 23 knots.
+> One leg is considered valid when at least 25% of the finishing racers in the mens fleet have been recorded at least two times at 25 knots, or 50% of the finishing racers in the mens fleet have been recorded at least two times at 23 knots.